 Knowing this, in a smaller case, after an attorney is retained, he begins to theorize who might be responsible.
 The obvious answers are the building owner and management because they control the premises.
 A good lawyer can easily find these entities in the various Secretary of State and Corporate databases with a small amount of research.
 Sure, the contractor is a prime suspect, but it’s very hard to know what contractors a building has hired because that’s not always public record.
 In time, however, those first named defendants, who have legal counsel defending them, and a lot more inside knowledge, will pass the blame and give up names for their contractor, who will be added to the lawsuit.
 Once brought into the case, the contractor will bring into the lawsuit his sub-contractors . . . and on and on the process will drag.

 The Quick Information Gleaned in the Miami Investigation

 So, let’s look at Miami, and the information already turned up, as a tool to understanding all the angles an attorney must look at when investigating a lawsuit.
 We know these towers are a condominium and a condominium has a Condominium Association that handles the building issues – Defendant #1.

-Finally, I’m seeing potential angles here, where someone might allege that a local Planning and Zoning Board knew information, and might have gotten greased to look the other way, or simply ignored the problem out of laziness, when recommendations were being made to fix the problems – Defendant #5.
+Finally, I’m seeing potential angles here, where someone might allege that a local Planning and Zoning Board knew the information, and might have gotten greased to look the other way, or simply ignored the problem out of laziness when recommendations were being made to fix the problems – Defendant #5.